verrazzano/docs/content/en/docs/quickstart.md

 ## Install Verrazzano

-You can install Verrazzano by creating a Verrazzano Custom Resource in your Kubernetes cluster.
-Verrazzano currently supports a default production profile and a dev profile suitable for evaluation.
-The dev profile has the following characteristics:
+You install Verrazzano by creating a Verrazzano custom resource in your Kubernetes cluster.
+Verrazzano currently supports a default production profile and a development profile suitable for evaluation.

+The development (dev) profile has the following characteristics:
 * Magic (xip.io) DNS
 * Self-signed certificates
 * Shared observability stack used by the system components and all applications
-* Ephemeral storage for the observability stack (i.e.if the pods are restarted you will lose all of your logs and metrics)
+* Ephemeral storage for the observability stack (if the pods are restarted, you lose all of your logs and metrics)
 * Single-node, reduced memory Elasticsearch cluster

 To install Verrazzano, follow these steps: